Sam-Guliker/minor-vangogh/contributors/FENNA.md

 ### Real time web
-<b>Get real time data of a node MCU and connect this with Socket.js</b>
+<b>Learning goal: Get real time data of a node MCU and connect this with Socket.js</b>

 Real time data get inside by means of a NodeMCU.
 I worked with this for a week to get data from a HC-SR04 Ultrasone sensor so we could measure the amount of people in front of a painting.
 I also connected to WIFI to post this data on a server.
 However, at the first feedback meeting we found out that working with sensors was not a good idea, so we moved away from the idea.

 ### Web design
+<b>Learning goal: I want to examine the needs of the user.
+This is important for the interaction and flow of the design.
+The user must be able to achieve his goal by using the app.
+I am going to do this by means of user scenarios and tests.</b>

 We have written user scenario's for the flow of the interface and the interactions.
 We created or app based on the user scenario and the users needs.

 <b>User scenario personalisation</b><br>